 Pasta with Creamy Cauliflower

 Pasta with Creamy Cauliflower is an old Italian peasant dish that uses cauliflower as the main ingredient for the sauce.
-The cauliflower slowly cooks down into a creamy texture and it’s cooked with pasta to create this amazing and tasty dish we call, pasta with creamy cauliflower!
+The cauliflower slowly cooks into a creamy texture, and it’s cooked with pasta to create this amazing and tasty dish we call pasta with creamy cauliflower!
+It’s Italian comfort food at its best.

 - It is relatively easy and ready to serve in less than 20 minutes!

-- And, omit the cheese and it’s VEGAN!
+- And, if you prefer, you can omit the cheese and it’s VEGAN!

 How To Make this Pasta with Creamy Cauliflower dish!
 (3 Easy Steps!)

-1. First, the “Cauliflower” gets sauteed with some garlic, fresh parsley, and red pepper flakes to flavor it.
+1. COOK THE CAULIFLOWER: First, the cauliflower gets flavored and sauteed with some garlic, fresh parsley, and red pepper flakes.

-2. Next, water is added, and the cauliflower is simmered until it melts into a creamy mixture.
+2. ADD THE WATER: Next, water is added, and the cauliflower is simmered until it melts into a creamy mixture.

-3. Then toss your favorite pasta in the creamy mixture and simmered until the pasta is tender.
-A similar method to risotto.
+3. TOSS IN THE PASTA: Then toss your favorite pasta in the creamy mixture and simmer until the pasta is tender.
+This cooking method is similar to making Italian risotto dishes.

 - This dish is best cooked with any kind of small pasta, like mini shells, broken spaghetti, ditalini, or elbows.